Skip to contents

 n_nodes

-the total number of nodes in the model.
-The resulting matrix will have the number of columns equal to n_nodes.
+The total number of nodes in the model.
+The resulting matrix will have n_nodes columns.

 Value